302 Marlborough

 In April of 1910 (at the time of the 1910 US Census), they were living in Washington DC and 302 Marlborough was the home of William Brewster, a trustee and manager of trust estates.
 He traveled frequently and maintained homes in Newport and in Ryde on the Isle of Wight.
 He previously had maintained his Boston home at 131 Beacon.

 By the 1910-1911 winter season, Serafina and Serita Lincoln were living at 302 Marlborough once again.
-In October of 1911, Serita Lincoln married Matthew Bartlett, a banker and broker; after their marriage; after their marriage, they lived in Brookline.
-By the 1917-1918 winter season, they lived at 356 Beacon.
+In October of 1911, Serita Lincoln married Matthew Bartlett, a banker and broker.
+After their marriage, they lived in Brookline and then, by the 1917-1918 winter season, at 356 Beacon.
 They also maintained home in Beverly Farms.

-302 Marlborough was not listed in the 1917-1920 Blue Books and appears to have been largely unoccupied during that period.
-William Brewster listed it as his residence in the 1917 City Directory and showed it as his mailing address on a passport application in May of 1920 and April of 1921.
+302 Marlborough was not listed in the Blue Books from 1917 through 1934, and it appears that it was leased by William Brewster as his Boston home.
+He listed it as his residence in the 1917 City Directory, showed it as his mailing address on passport applications in May of 1920 and April of 1921, and listed it as his residence in his entry in the 1921 report for his Harvard Class of 1881.
+The Boston Lists of Residents during most years in the 1920s and early 1930s indicate that the only permanent residents were a cook and a maid.

 By 1953, the property was considered by the Building Department as a lodging house and dormitory, and was cited for failing to have adequate egress from all rooms.